SMOP: Stochastic trust region method for multi-objective problems: Conclusion

-\subsection{Conclusion}
+where $\omega$ is a random uniform vector with mean zero.
+Using Stochastic Average Approximation, \eqref{testprob} is transformed into the finite sum problem.

+where $\omega_i$ are i.i.d. samples of the random variable $\omega$.
+Similarly as in the previous experiment, we test SMOP-S against DMOP Pareto front finding procedure on the problem \eqref{saa}.
+The SMOP-S configuration follows the one explained in previous sections.
+For each problem, we generate $N=500$ i.i.d. uniformly sampled vectors with mean zero and length of the interval equal to $0.1$.
+The following Table \ref{tab3} showcases the basic information for each considered problem.
+Exponential functions and its derivatives in FF1 and T2 are considered harder to calculate \cite{NUM}, hence the evaluation of these functions was a time consuming factor, similarly as in the logistic regression.

+As in the previous experiments, the results show that the DMOP generates fronts with better purity.
+Nonetheless, SMOP-S demonstrated the ability to find the front more quickly with high enough quality.
+The average metrics of 5 simulations can be seen in Table \eqref{tab4}.

+The Purity of the fronts generated by SMOP-S is lower than DMOP, which implicates that SMOP-S generated some points which were dominated by the those generated by DMOP.
+The Spread confirms that the gaps in SMOP-S fronts are larger in most problems.
+For problem SK1 the $\Gamma$ spread is large since the front is disconnected, and it takes the disconnected part into the calculation.
+The average time needed to calculate the front showed that SMOP-S procedure was 2.1, 1.3, 2.2, and 2.5 times faster than DMOP respectively.
+The following Figure \ref{fig4} illustrates the approximate Pareto front for both procedures.

+\section{Conclusion}

-We have proposed a multi-objective trust region method which utilizes approximate functions, gradients and Hessians.
-The method is designed to operate under the key assumptions that the approximation accuracy of models is achieved with high enough probability and that the approximate gradients are close enough to the gradients of the approximate functions.
+{ We have proposed a trust region method for multiobjective problems based on probabilistically fully linear models for each function.
+The method is designed to operate under the key assumptions that the approximation accuracy of per function models is achieved with high enough probability.
+The concept of Jointly Independent Fully Linear Probabilistic models is introduced to deal with the fact that the objective scalarization function is nonsmooth and hence the concept of full linearity can not be extended.
+However we prove that probabilistically fully linear models per function yield a satisfactory random model for a nonsmooth scalarization function $\phi$.
 The theoretical contribution of this work is the proof of almost sure convergence to a Pareto critical point.
-We presented several numerical experiments that showcase the algorithm's efficient practical performance.
-We highlighted its capability to effectively solve multi-objective optimization problems while maintaining low computational cost.
-Additionally, we implemented a Pareto finding routine in order to find the Pareto front.
-Future work could include the generalization of fully quadratic models or techniques such as additional sampling.
+Possible applications go beyond the scope of multi-objective optimization.
+We presented several numerical experiments that showcase the algorithm's efficient practical performance, especially for large scale problems and large data sets.
+Additionally, we implemented a Pareto finding routine, and made a thorough comparison between the stochastic and deterministic approach.
+Future work could include the generalization of fully quadratic models or techniques such as additional sampling. }}